 - Inventory data citywide.
 State and local law requires an inventory of City systems and datasets updated at least annually.
 I have managed and improved the inventory process each year since the first one in 2015.
 I work with 50+ data coordinators in departments to collate and update the inventory.
 This includes developing the templates, processes and guidance to support the updates.
 I developed scripts to populate templates with existing inventoried data and then to ingest back into Airtable.
 I also developed scripts to sync the inventories of systems and datasets to the open data portal.

-- 150+% increase in available data on the portal over 3 years.
+- 136% increase in available data on the portal between August 2014 and October 2019.
 Providing consistent, centralized publishing and data pipeline development helped increase available data on the portal

 - 96% of datasets published with APIs.
 Before the publishing program was established, only about 35% of open datasets had APIs, the remainder were posted as external links to files.
 This has improved accessibility to and reuse of data.

 - 84% of datasets amenable to automation automated.
 Timely data is important.
 We built out an automation program to support the timely publishing of data.